Section 31 Transmission Line Rebuild

 Outages

-Work Hours and Noise
+Work hours and noise

 Most work will occur during daylight hours in accordance with town ordinances.
 Some night-hours work, particularly in the Topsham Fair Mall area, and across the interstate and the Androscoggin River, or weekend work may be required.
-All work is weather dependent.
+All work is weather-dependent.

 Construction noise will be present, including vehicle backup beeping sounds, heavy equipment vehicles, pounding, and other sounds associated with digging holes to install new structures.